DeepTrackAI/optical_forces_dataset/README.md

 ## License

-This repository is released under the **MIT License**.
+This repository is shared under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute this work, provided that you include the original license notice and attribution.